-I am honoured to announce that Federation University in Victoria has appointed me an Honorary Senior Research Fellow from January 2017.
+I am honoured to announce that Federation University in Victoria has appointed me an Honorary Research Fellow from January 2017.

 The city of Ballarat has awarded first prize for 2016 to the re-created Ballarat Orphanage Avenue of Honour.
 See details here.

 19-20 October: Annual National Conference of the Australian Society of Archivists, Forging links: people, systems, archives, Parramatta, NSW

 ‘Towards a national summit setting the records straight for the rights of the child’, Sue McKemmish, Barbara Reed, Bonney Djuric and Frank Golding, Moderator: Joanne Evans

 It is estimated that throughout the twentieth century around half a million Australian children were caught up in child welfare and protection systems, with a mountain of inquiries, research and government reports documenting the reverberations these experiences have on lives.
 Despite significant reforms in the sector over the past few decades, the latest statistics show a steady increase in the number of children receiving child protection services, with 40-50,000 children annually experiencing some form of out-of-home ‘care’.